surya-selvakumar/surya-selvakumar/ReadMe.md

 # 💫 About Me:
-🔭 Passionate teacher for Machines, calls myself a ML Developer<br><br>⚡📲 Ping me on ⬇️
+🔭 Developer here!⚡📲 Ping me on ⬇️

 ## 🌐 Socials: